 Canada Scaffold Supply has been an industry mainstay in British Columbia for over 40 years and is a full-service company offering sales, rental and installation of top quality scaffolding systems and structural steel packages across the province.

 The Foundation team caught up with Alice Lazarian, Madlene Lazarian and Christopher Jones at the Canada Scaffold head office on Mitchell Island in Richmond earlier this month and were treated to a tour of the facility.
-(We were lucky enough to meet company founder, Sam Lazarian, who still comes in to the office every day, and he is over 90 years old!)
+(We were lucky enough to meet company founder, Sam Lazarian, who still comes in to the office every day, and he is over 90 years old!).
+Check out highlights of our time with them in the video below, or follow this link.

 THE COMMUNITY GARDEN